India Tax Reform Faces Roadblocks

 The GST, which will replace at least 17 levies, was unanimously approved in the first week of August and will now be put to a vote in the lower house.

-One of the states against the move is Tamil Nadu because of concerns the introduction of GST will lead to a significant loss of revenue and negatively impact the financial independence of the states.
+One of the states opposing the move is Tamil Nadu, due to concerns that the introduction of GST will lead to significant revenue losses and undermine the state’s financial independence.

-Although details of the tax are still to be finalized, the rate of GST could be as high as 18%.
+Although the tax details are still to be finalized, the GST rate could be as high as 18%.

-However, India’s increasing level of corruption poses a big problem for the government with respect to the actual payment of the tax.
+However, India’s rising level of corruption poses a major problem for the government in the actual payment of taxes.

-According to the analyst, if the tax rate is low people in India will often not go to the trouble of paying a bribe to avoid paying the tax, but a rate of 18% is likely to increase corruption.
+According to the analyst, if the tax rate is low, people in India often avoid paying bribes to avoid paying taxes, but a 18% rate is likely to increase corruption.

-The largest barrier to the introduction of GST in India, however, is the government’s inability to make the many changes needed to roll out such a big legislative reform.
+The largest barrier to introducing GST in India, however, is the government’s inability to implement the many changes required to roll out such a major legislative reform.

-“The Indian government is mostly incapable of undertaking big projects,” Bhandari said.
-“So this GST regime will require a massive amount of changes within the government and there is a complete lack of intellectual capabilities to implement those kinds of changes.”
+“The Indian government is incapable of undertaking big projects,” Bhandari said.
+“So this GST regime will require a massive amount of changes within the government, and there is a complete lack of intellectual capabilities to implement those kinds of changes.”

 “I would be truly surprised if that actually ends up happening and if it can happen in two, three [or] four years.”

-GST in India is expected to have a negative impact on small businesses in the country, but as for the country’s mining sector, the new tax will have a minimal impact, according to Bhandari.
+GST in India is expected to negatively impact small businesses, but the new tax will have minimal impact on the country’s mining sector, according to Bhandari.

 “In my view … whatever happens, it won’t really have any impact on the mining companies,” he told SNL.